Marker Styles at Ross Bay Cemetery

 Until the turn of the century, curbing was common around graves.
 Either curbing or a grave fence would normally be erected around a plot, and often both.
 By the 1920s, large monuments started to go out of fashion, with a more subdued, flat-in-the-ground marker becoming standard.
 This minimalist style still remains.
 Due to the cost of maintaining a modern cemetery, many cemeteries allow only flat, in-ground markers.

 This has not stopped some families from coming up with unique styles to remember their loved ones.
-Examples can be seen in modern, innovative or one-of-a-kind styles in Ross Bay Cemetery, such as the licence plate, the tribute to Fred the Fireman or the giant clam shell.
+Examples can be seen in modern, innovative or one-of-a-kind styles in Ross Bay Cemetery, such as the Danish anchor, the tribute to Fred the Fireman or the giant clam shell.